 - Fruity reds such as Pinot Noir or Merlot

 - A fruity dry rosé

 Is the Brie rind edible?

-The rind of Brie cheese, as well as other soft cheeses like Camambert and Boursault are generally edible.
-The rinds are simply dried, hardened outer layers of cheese that have come in contact with mould, they are safe to eat.
+The rind of Brie cheese, as well as other soft cheeses like Camembert and Boursault are generally edible.
+The rinds are simply dried, hardened outer layers of cheese that have come in contact with mold, they are safe to eat.

 Do you remove the rind from brie before baking?